the female designers taking centre stage at copenhagen fashion week

 Ganni is arguably the largest success story to come out of Copenhagen in the last few years — something that is evident by the sheer scale of its most recent show in a vast warehouse lined with Ganni-branded steel containers.
 The label is the baby of husband-and-wife duo Ditte and Nicolaj Reffstrup (Ditte is the creative lead; Nicolaj takes care of business).
 Why is it so successful?
 The answer is simple: The Reffstrups came up a winning formula; to make uncomplicated clothes that women actually want to wear and look good in.
 The label’s floral dresses, sinuous leopard silks and cowboy boots are among the wardrobe staples of well-dressed women everywhere and available at some 400-plus retailers around the world.
 Earlier this year, the label received investment from LVMH partner L Catterton, accelerating Ganni’s meteoric journey to world domination.

 For spring/summer 19, however, the Danish label’s show took an unexpected turn.
 It was less whimsical than usual, veering towards a harder, utilitarian outlook with the great outdoors in mind.
 “This was the most emotional show I have ever done,” Ditte said, collecting herself after bursting into tears watching it from backstage.
 “Being a kid in a small fishing town, nature was a big part of it and it’s something you take for granted at the time.
-You grow up and realise it’s not going to happen for the next generation.”
+You grow up and realize it’s not going to happen for the next generation.”
 The designer was referring to environmental damage of the wilderness and reminisced about smoking in bunkers as a teenager, listening to Nirvana and running around the wilderness barefoot.
 It’s an image that may be lost for a generation of kids who might be more likely to be found indoors on Snapchat than frolicking in a field.

 Within the collection there were still the hallmarks of the brand — broderie anglaise button-down dresses with balloon sleeves; striped lurex knits; silky leopard separates; spliced floral print panels — as well as new propositions courtesy a collaboration with Icelandic performance-wear brand 66° North.
 Those artfully cinched-yet-baggy cagoules will likely be a winner, especially when worn around the waist of a long leopard slip with clunky hiking boots.
 The overall vibe was camping chic, enough of a reason to get outside and take in some fresh air.